cjihrig/dynamodb-stream-emitter/README.md

     - `shardId` (string) - The shard identifier that produced `record`.

 This event is emitted each time a new record is read from the stream.

+### `'start'` Event

+  - Arguments
+    - None

+This event is emitted once `DynamoDBStreamEmitter.prototype.start()` has been called and stream polling has begun.

+### `'stop'` Event

+  - Arguments
+    - `state` (Map) - The current state of all DynamoDB streams being polled by the emitter.

+This event is emitted once `DynamoDBStreamEmitter.prototype.stop()` has been called and any existing DynamoDB polling streams are shutdown.
+The current state of all existing streams is also provided as an argument to the event handler.

+The state is represented as a JavaScript [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
+The state `Map` can be passed to `DynamoDBStreamEmitter.prototype.start()` in order to resume listening.
+The state `Map` can be serialized to JSON using `JSON.stringify(Array.from(state))` and deserialized back to a `Map` using `new Map(JSON.parse(jsonString))`.